 - Once frozen, quickly peel off yogurt bites and put in re-sealable plastic bag or container and return to freezer until time to serve.
 They get soft fairly quickly so only take out what you need!

 Notes: The water/gelatin mixture is optional, but adding the gelatin helps the yogurt bites keep their shape longer.
 For small children, adding this small amount of gelatin is especially helpful if they take a long time to eat the pieces before they thaw in their hands.
 And what a great way to sneak some gelatin into your kids bodies!
-For why you would want to include gelatin into your diet, see the benefits of gelatin in this post.
+For why you would want to include gelatin into your diet, see the benefits of gelatin.

 If using a seedy fruit like blackberry, I suggest straining the fruit puree through a mesh strainer to get all the seeds out before mixing it with the yogurt.

 If you find the yogurt a bit too tart, you could increase the amount of fruit and/or add some sweetener such a liquid stevia or raw honey.